 Where a DTA exists, double taxation is in principle eliminated in accordance with the exemption method.

-However, the credit method is utilized for dividends, interest and, sometimes, royalties derived by Swiss residents from another contracting country: Under the credit method, the foreign tax at source is credited against Swiss taxes, however, the credit may not be higher than the amount of Swiss taxes on such income.
+However, the credit method is used as regards dividends, interest and, sometimes, royalties derived by Swiss residents from another contracting country: The foreign tax at source is credited against Swiss taxes, being understood that the credit may not be higher than the amount of Swiss taxes on such income.
 A so-called lump tax credit mechanism has been enacted for this purpose.

 Personal tax deductions apply to Swiss tax residents and are based on their personal tax circumstances.

-Individuals qualifying as expatriates for Swiss tax purposes are entitled to special deductible expenses (directly related moving expenses, reasonable housing costs in Switzerland if a permanent residence is kept in the country of origin and kept permanently available for personal use (not rented out), schooling expenses in the native language (unless the Swiss public school system already provides class in the native language)).
+Individuals qualifying as expatriates for Swiss tax purposes are entitled to special deductible expenses (directly related moving expenses, reasonable housing costs in Switzerland if a permanent residence is kept in the country of origin and kept permanently available for personal use (not rented out), schooling expenses in the mother tongue (unless the Swiss public school system already provides class in the mother tongue).

 These deductions are only admitted provided they are not reimbursed by the employer.
 In order to qualify as an expatriate an employee must either be a senior executive or a specialist with special professional qualifications who is assigned to Switzerland by his foreign employer for a limited period of up to five years.
-The Swiss authorities are strict in regard to acceptance of expatriate deductions and usually require a lot of additional documentation to assess if an individual is considered an expatriate for Swiss tax purposes.
+The Swiss authorities are rather strict accepting expatriate deductions and do usually require a lot of additional documentation to assess if an individual is considered an expatriate for Swiss tax purposes.

 Other taxes